Kingsley Amis: Literary work

-Amis became associated with Ian Fleming's James Bond novels, which he admired, in the late 1960s, when he began composing critical works connected with the fictional spy, either under a pseudonym or uncredited.
-In 1965, he wrote the popular James Bond Dossier under his own name.
-That same year, he wrote The Book of Bond, or, Every Man His Own 007, a tongue-in-cheek how-to manual about being a sophisticated spy, under the pseudonym "Lt Col. William ('Bill') Tanner", Tanner being M's Chief of Staff in many of Fleming's Bond novels.
-In 1968 Amis wrote Colonel Sun, which was published under the pseudonym "Robert Markham".
+Amis admired Ian Fleming's James Bond novels, and in the late 1960s began composing works connected with Bond, either under a pseudonym or uncredited.
+He published The James Bond Dossier (1965) under his own name, The Book of Bond or, Every Man His Own 007 (1965) as "Lt Col. William ('Bill') Tanner", and the continuation novel Colonel Sun (1968) under the pseudonym "Robert Markham".

-Amis's literary style and tone changed significantly after 1970, with the possible exception of The Old Devils, a Booker Prize winner.
-Several critics found him old-fashioned and misogynistic.
-His Stanley and the Women, an exploration of social sanity, could be said to instance these traits.
-Others said that his output lacked the humanity, wit and compassion of earlier work.
+Critics often called Amis's fiction misogynistic, notably Stanley and the Women (1984).
+Amis was a prolific womanizer who sometimes felt guilty about it and wrote about that guilt in books like Take a Girl Like You.

-This period also saw Amis as an anthologist, displaying a wide knowledge of all kinds of English poetry.
-The New Oxford Book of Light Verse (1978), which he edited, was a revision of an original volume done by W. H. Auden.
-Amis took it in a markedly new direction: Auden had interpreted light verse to include "low" verse of working-class or lower-class origin, regardless of subject matter, while Amis defined light verse as essentially light in tone, though not necessarily simple in composition.
+Amis edited The New Oxford Book of Light Verse (1978), a revision of an original volume by his friend W. H. Auden.
 The Amis Anthology (1988), a personal selection of his favourite poems, grew out of his work for a London newspaper, in which he selected a poem a day and gave it a brief introduction.

-Amis was shortlisted for the Booker Prize three times, for Ending Up (1974) and Jake's Thing (1978), and finally, as prizewinner, for The Old Devils in 1986.
+Amis was shortlisted for the Booker Prize three times, for Ending Up (1974), Jake's Thing (1978), and The Old Devils (1986), the last of which won the prize.

-In 2008, The Times ranked Kingsley Amis 13th on its list of the 50 greatest British writers since 1945.
+In 2008, The Times ranked Amis 13th on its list of the 50 greatest British writers since 1945.

 Personal life

 Political views

-As a young man at Oxford, Amis joined the Communist Party of Great Britain and left it in 1956.
-He later described this stage of his political life as "the callow Marxist phase that seemed almost compulsory in Oxford."
-Amis remained nominally on the Left for some time after the war, declaring in the 1950s that he would always vote for the Labour Party.
+Amis joined the Communist Party of Great Britain as a young man at Oxford and left it in 1956.
+He later called this stage of his political life "the callow Marxist phase that seemed almost compulsory in Oxford".
+Amis remained nominally on the political left for some time after the war, declaring in the 1950s that he would always vote for the Labour Party.

-Amis eventually moved further right, a development he discussed in the essay "Why Lucky Jim Turned Right" (1967); his conservatism and anti-communism can be seen in works like the dystopian novel Russian Hide and Seek (1980).
-In 1967, Amis, Robert Conquest, John Braine and several other authors signed a letter to The Times entitled "Backing for U.S. Policies in Vietnam", supporting the US government in the Vietnam War.
-He spoke at the Adam Smith Institute, arguing against government subsidy to the arts.
+Amis eventually moved further to the political right, a development he discussed in the essay "Why Lucky Jim Turned Right" (1967); his conservatism and anti-communism are visible in works like the dystopian novel Russian Hide and Seek (1980).
+In 1967, Amis, Robert Conquest, John Braine, and several other authors signed a letter to The Times titled "Backing for U.S. Policies in Vietnam", supporting the US government in the Vietnam War.
+He spoke at the Adam Smith Institute, arguing against government subsidy for the arts.

+Amis's religious views appear in a response reported in his Memoirs.
+To the Russian poet Yevgeny Yevtushenko's question, "You atheist?"
+Amis replied, "It's more that I hate Him."